Brett-Constantinoff/blinn-phong/README.md

 ## ImGui Library
 ImGui was used to edit certain asspects of the demo including:
--Background color
+- Background color
--Object color
+- Object color
--Camera position
+- Camera position
--Light position
+- Light position
--Light color
+- Light color
--Object motion
+- Object motion